-PROGRAM OVERVIEW The basic physics major is designed for students who are interested in a career in industry, government laboratories and applied science or in further study toward a graduate degree.
+PROGRAM OVERVIEW The basic physics major is designed for students who are interested in a career in industry, government laboratories, and applied science or in further study toward a graduate degree.

 For students planning to teach junior or senior high school physics, a cooperative program with the School of Education leads to Iowa secondary certification.
-Students complete a program of physics and education courses and a professional semester, which includes student teaching experience.
+Students complete a program of physics and education courses and a professional semester, which includes a student teaching experience.

 Students planning to enter medical or dental school may complete their undergraduate major in physics.
 This program includes the appropriate courses in biology and chemistry needed to satisfy medical or dental school entrance requirements.

 For students who have an interest outside the present fields of concentration but whose educational goals can be realized through a combination of existing courses, an individualized major may be developed.
 Faculty members counsel students whose interests lie in this direction.
-Such individualized majors could include computational physics, geophysics, environmental physics, biophysics, chemical physics or astrophysics.
+Such individualized majors could include computational physics, geophysics, environmental physics, biophysics, chemical physics, or astrophysics.

 For the B.S. degree, additional courses are offered in physics and physical science to familiarize the general student with the current scientific interpretations of the fundamental physical laws that govern the universe.

-ACADEMIC PREPARATION For a student to pursue this field of study he or she must be comfortable with and enjoy mathematics.
+ACADEMIC PREPARATION For a student to pursue this field of study, he or she must be comfortable with and enjoy mathematics.
 The discipline relies heavily on deductive and analytical reasoning.
 An incoming student should have completed four years of math through pre-calculus in high school.
 A physics course in high school is helpful but not required.

-REQUIREMENTS FOR MAJOR The Bachelor of Arts degree requires a minimum of 42 credit hours in physics, and the Bachelor of Science degree requires a minimum of 50 credit hours in physics in a program to be developed by the student and the adviser and approved by the department.
+REQUIREMENTS FOR MAJOR The Bachelor of Arts degree requires a minimum of 31 credit hours in physics, and the Bachelor of Science degree requires a minimum of 49 credit hours in physics in a program to be developed by the student and the adviser and approved by the department.

-DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics and engaged citizenship.
+DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics, and engaged citizenship.
 Students work closely with their academic advisers to craft a program of study in general education that prepares students for civic and professional leadership.

 INTERNSHIPS & OPPORTUNITIES Students are encouraged to take advantage of research participation opportunities with professors.
 Opportunities exist in many areas such as atomic physics, astrophysics, nuclear and particle physics, and quantum theory.

-HONORS For first-year students, the Department conducts the Drake Physics Prize Examination contest in the spring of each year.
-The test is offered in high schools in Iowa, Minnesota, South Dakota and North Dakota.
+HONORS For first-year students, the department conducts the Drake Physics Prize Examination contest in the spring of each year.
+The test is offered in high schools in Iowa, Minnesota, South Dakota, and North Dakota.
 The student with the highest test score is awarded a four-year full tuition scholarship.
-The top 50 senior students are offered the opportunity to apply in a closed competition for a second four-year full tuition scholarship restricted to physics or astronomy majors.
-The second scholarship is awarded based on a student's overall academic record, recommendations and an on-campus interview.
+The top 50 senior students are offered the opportunity to apply in a closed competition for a second four-year, full-tuition scholarship restricted to physics or astronomy majors.
+The second scholarship is awarded based on a student's overall academic record, recommendations, and an on-campus interview.

 STUDENT ORGANIZATIONS AND ACTIVITIES A chapter of the Society of Physics Students is very active at Drake.
 Activities include volleyball, soccer, picnics, and field trips.
 There is also a chapter of the Sigma Phi Sigma physics honor society.